 Disclosure of Relevant Financial Relationships

-prIME Oncology assesses relevant financial relationships with its instructors, planners, managers, and other individuals who are in a position to control the content of CME activities.
-Any potential conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fairness, balance, and scientific objectivity of data, as well as patient care recommendations. prIME Oncology is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.
+The Postgraduate Institute for Medicine assesses relevant financial relationships with its instructors, planners, managers, and other individuals who are in a position to control the content of CME activities.
+Any potential conflicts of interest that are identified are thoroughly vetted by The Postgraduate Institute for Medicine for fairness, balance, and scientific objectivity of data, as well as patient care recommendations.
+The Postgraduate Institute for Medicine is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.

 The faculty reported the following financial relationships or relationships to products or devices they or their spouses/life partners have with commercial interest related to the content of this activity: